 When texting a client it can get a little tricky and there are guidelines you should consider before hitting send.
 You don’t want to come across unprofessional but if you text correctly, this form of communication can be extremely effective.
 Below are 6 rules you should live by when you consider texting a client.

-4. Reconsider lengthy messages.
+- Reconsider lengthy messages.
 The point of texting with a client is to get quick and timely information across.
 If you have more than a few sentences to send to someone, it may overwhelm them.
 Consider giving the client a call instead and following up with an email with the information.
+SEO services for roofers are designed to optimize your online presence and generate more leads.

 Share this Post